0Tick/a1111-mini-paint/README.md

 # AUTOMATIC1111 WebUI [miniPaint](https://github.com/viliusle/miniPaint) extension

+## Installation

+This extension is listed in the official extension index an can be installed easily:
+Extensions -> Available -> Click `Load from` -> Search for `miniPaint` and press `Install`

 ## About this extension

 This extension provides a integrated version of the [miniPaint](https://github.com/viliusle/miniPaint) image editor.